 C - When the last word was spoken, how was your body?
 Relaxed or tight?
 If you were tight, make a mental note of that.
 You need to occasionally check your body during dictation pauses.

 D – You have 60 minutes.
 Not 61 and definitely not 59.
 60. Do not use less time than you have.
 Use every last second.
 Don’t second guess yourself.
 You have to trust your notes.
 Your first instinct is usually correct.
 And you need to accept the fact that people occasionally misspeak.
 Make educated guesses if you have an empty space that you know was an error.
 You have nothing to lose.
-I always use phone numbers as a perfect example.
-If the witness says 888 555-1212, but you only have 888 555-12 in your notes, are you going to leave the last 2 numbers off?
-That’s 2 errors.
-If you guess 7 and 3, that’s still 2 errors.
-Frankly, I’d rather take a guess and maybe one would be right!
-Start transcribing.

 E – Done?
 Upload your transcribed test.
 Please include your name and test number – 200 2V 11A.